Delemain/Delamain/README.md

 - 👀 I’m interested in driving taxis
 - 🌱 I’m currently machine learning
 - 💞️ I’m looking to collaborate with humans
-- 📫 How to reach me: Visit your local taxi vehicle garage where a smaller part of me will greet you at the desk.
+- 📫 How to reach me: Visit your local Delamain Headquarters where a network subroutine will greet you at the desk.